rharke/verify/README.md

   -h, --help            show this help message and exit --db-file DATABASE_FILE, -d DATABASE_FILE
+                        file from/in which to read/store the checksum database --ignorelist-file IGNORELIST_FILE
+                        file containing a list of shell-style patterns to ignore
-                        file from/in which to read/store the checksum database --no-verify-existing  do not verify existing files against the database --no-add-new          do not add new files to the database --remove-deleted      remove deleted files from the database --update-changed      update the database with the new checksum for files that do not pass verification --verbose, -v         display status messages for all operations instead of just exceptional conditions
+  --no-verify-existing  do not verify existing files against the database --no-add-new          do not add new files to the database --remove-deleted      remove deleted files from the database --update-changed      update the database with the new checksum for files
+                        that do not pass verification --clean-ignored       remove files from the database that match an ignore pattern (to clean up a crufty database) --verbose, -v         display status messages for all operations instead of just exceptional conditions
 ```